SumoLogic/sumologic-documentation/docs/get-started/training-certification-faq.md

 **Sumo Logic Certified - Administration**: Receive critical Administration expertise on how to set up your organization with Sumo Logic as well as how to optimize and manage queries and content to make the whole team more effective.

-**Sumo Logic Certified - Cloud Security Analytics:** Learn how our Threat Intelligence can help you stay on top of your environment by matching IOCs like IP address, domain names, email addresses, and MD5 hashes.
+**Sumo Logic Certified - Cloud Security Analytics**: Learn how our Threat Intelligence can help you stay on top of your environment by matching IOCs like IP address, domain names, email addresses, and MD5 hashes.
 Also learn how to analyze AWS data to monitor account usage and monitor security groups effectively.

-**Sumo Logic Certified - Cloud SIEM Fundamentals:** Learn how Cloud SIEM ingests your data and turns it into actionable security Insights.
+**Sumo Logic Certified - Cloud SIEM Fundamentals**: Learn how Cloud SIEM ingests your data and turns it into actionable security Insights.
 Get hands-on practice with threat investigation, take actions on Insights, and learn the basics of SOC content creation, like writing rules and custom Insights.

-**Sumo Logic Certified - Cloud SIEM Administration:**Learn how to set up data ingestion for Cloud SIEM, including writing custom log and ingest mappings.
+**Sumo Logic Certified - Cloud SIEM Administration**:Learn how to set up data ingestion for Cloud SIEM, including writing custom log and ingest mappings.
 Customize your environment with a deep dive into custom rules and Insight Actions.

-**Sumo Logic Certified - Kubernetes on Sumo Logic:** Swiftly navigate through Kubernetes cluster name spaces, services, nodes, and deployments and master monitoring and troubleshooting Kubernetes from alerts and dashboards to customized templates to address key use cases.
+**Sumo Logic Certified - Kubernetes on Sumo Logic**: Swiftly navigate through Kubernetes cluster name spaces, services, nodes, and deployments and master monitoring and troubleshooting Kubernetes from alerts and dashboards to customized templates to address key use cases.

 **Sumo Logic Certified - Observability Fundamentals**: Learn about Sumo Logic’s three pillars of the observability solution including Metrics, Tracing, and Logs and will become conversant with the use of the tools that will help you identify the root cause of an outage and trace the incidents to troubleshoot an issue.

-**Sumo Logic Certified - Observability Administration**: Deploy the AWS Observability solution using Cloudformation Template, gathering metrics from a Kubernetes cluster, and establishing trace points to gather trace data using Open Telemetry.
+**Sumo Logic Certified - Observability Administration**: Deploy the AWS Observability solution using CloudFormation Template, gathering metrics from a Kubernetes cluster, and establishing trace points to gather trace data using Open Telemetry.

 <!--
-### What certifications do we offer?

-We currently offer these certifications:

 * **Fundamentals** (Formerly "Level 1: Sumo Pro User") -  Certified Users possess broad knowledge around analyzing logs and metrics and have familiarity with the Sumo Logic service related to simple data searching, filtering, parsing and analyzing.
 Certified users can use Apps for out-of-the-box content that monitors their data, identifies trends, and keeps their users on top of critical events.
 * **Search Mastery** - Certified Users exhibit deep technical knowledge on how to analyze and correlate their logs and metrics to easily identify those critical events that are important to their organizations.
 In addition to taking advantage of out-of-the-box content, Certified Sumo Power Users can build Dashboards and Alerts for their custom apps, unlocking the power of Sumo Logic to analyze, measure and monitor the health of their environments.
 * **Metrics Mastery** - Certified Users exhibit deep technical knowledge on how to analyze and correlate their logs and metrics to easily identify those critical events that are important to their organizations.
 Build on the knowledge gained in Fundamentals to do more in-depth analysis with metrics.
 Identify critical events with ease and create the dashboards and alerts necessary to monitor your environment.